cviddenKwantum/oea-digital-learning-insights/Digital_Equity_of_Access/docs/readme.md

 # Package Documentation
 ## General Documentation
-The current assets located within this package are used to tailor an education system's form of connectivity data (data used to assess student access/connectivity), along with student device assignment data (i.e. if devices are checked out by students), and SIS/education system roster data.
+The current assets located within this package are used to tailor an education system's form of access/connectivity data (data used to assess student access/connectivity), along with student device assignment data (i.e. if devices are checked out by students), and SIS/education system roster data.

+Currently, as this package stands, there isn't a module that supports access/connectivity used by an education institution.
+Rather, this package is to be used as guidance for how assets were created, and understanding of the dashboard pages.
+As modules are created, this package will be updated to account for sources of access/connectivity data.

 ## Package Asset Use Instructions
 The Digital Equity of Access Package provides multiple assets to help accelerate the implementation of digital access analysis in education, specific to equity of access.